Sirvinlex/admin-dashboard/README.md

-# An admin dashboard landing page that can be upgraded and made more interactive as much as possible
+# An admin dashboard template